 My coach Henry told me to go to the southpaw stance to protect it.
 I said “what’s southpaw?”
 I didn’t even know what it was!
 Anyway I continued into round 4 and 5, those rounds were better but I didn’t do enough to win.
 I have never been the toughest kid around and I was far from it as a kid but one thing is for sure.
 I am stubborn.
 I will never let someone know they hurt me.
 Although I lost this fight I took a lot from it.
 I established “heart” from day one.
 My start to fighting was not great.
 Losing my first two or three as a junior.
 At the time I was gutted as you can imagine.
 But looking back, that’s the type of stuff that makes you grow.
 I learnt to take defeat right off the bat!

 BECOMING UK #1

-This win propelled me into a bit of momentum winning my next couple fights via TKO and KO.
+Winning the S3 English title propelled me into some momentum winning my next couple of fights via TKO and KO.
 These were my first stoppages as a Pro.
 I am very proud of these fights.

 The TKO win was with some heavy body shots.
 I gave my opponent three counts in the first round and he couldn’t continue.

 My KO win is the fight I am most proud of in my career so far as I feel this was my best performance, I got everything right on the build up and won this one by KO.
 I knocked my opponent out in the first round with a double elbow combo.